OwenTho/chess-variants-game/HowToPlay.md

 ### Downloading

 To start playing the game, you first need to download it.
-This can be found in the [releases](https://github.com/OwenTho/chess-variants-game/releases/) on GitHub or by following the instructions in the "How to build" in the [Read Me](README.md).
+This can be found in the [releases](https://github.com/OwenTho/chess-variants-game/releases/) on GitHub or by following the instructions in the "How to build" in the [README](README.md).

 The data is stored in a .zip file, and therefore needs to be extracted.
 ![Zip file of the game](img/htp/1_zip_file.png)